Mei Quong Tart: Personal life

-During his life, he was referred to by what non-Chinese Australians assumed was his surname—"Quong Tart", but was in actuality his given name, as a result of others not knowing that the surname goes first in Chinese names: "My lady friends will thus be shocked to hear that for all these years they have been calling the admirable Quong Tart by his Christian name.
+During his life, he was referred to by what non-Chinese Australians assumed was his surname—"Quong Tart," but was in actuality his given name, as a result of others not knowing that the surname goes first in Chinese names: "My lady friends will thus be shocked to hear that for all these years they have been calling the admirable Quong Tart by his Christian name.
 What should they have called him?
 That is the question.
-In full, the appellation by which he would have been known in China appears to be Moy Quong Tart …" The Daily Telegraph, 12 May 1888, p.5.
+In full, the appellation by which he would have been known in China appears to be Moy Quong Tart …"

-The name Mei Quong Tart is thus a recent Australianism combining the historic Taishanese-based Romanisation (Quong Tart) with the surname in the now prevalent Mandarin pinyin, 'Mei.'
+The name Mei Quong Tart is thus a recent Australianism combining the historic Taishanese-based romanisation (Quong Tart) with the surname in the now prevalent Mandarin pinyin, 'Mei.'

 Death

-On 19 August 1902, Quong Tart was brutally bashed with an iron bar and robbed of a few pounds at his office in the Queen Victoria Building, a crime that shocked Sydney.
-The attacker, Frederick Duggan, described as a "dim-witted thug", was jailed for 12 years, a light sentence for a crime that police believed was a simple robbery gone wrong.
-After the attack Quong Tart never fully recovered, and he died from pleurisy at his Ashfield home 11 months later, on 26 July 1903, aged 53.
-His funeral, held on 28 July 1903 featured the "who's who" of Sydney, and was widely covered in the newspapers.
+On 26th of July 1903, Quong Tart was brutally bashed with an iron bar and robbed of a few pounds at his office in the Queen Victoria Building, a crime that shocked Sydney.
+The attacker, Frederick Duggan, described as a "dim-witted thug," was jailed for 12 years, a light sentence for a crime that police believed was a simple robbery gone wrong.
+After the attack, Quong Tart never fully recovered, and he died from pleurisy at his Ashfield home 11 months later on 26 July 1903, aged 53.
+His funeral, held on 28 July 1903, featured the "who's who" of Sydney and was widely covered in the newspapers.
 Two hundred men escorted the coffin from his Ashfield mansion to a train which transported the funeral party to Rookwood Cemetery.
 There, thousands of Sydneysiders gathered to pay their last respects.
 Quong Tart was dressed in his ceremonial robes of a Mandarin of the Blue Button, under his masonic apron.

 Many believe that his attack and consequential death was more than a burglary mishap.
 Letters from his Chinese friends indicate that many of them had suspicions about Quong Tart's death, believing that it could have been arranged by "the Western people" or by other jealous Chinese businessmen.

 As a commemoration, in 1998 a statue was erected for him in Ashfield.
 He was survived by his wife, two sons, and four daughters.